Skip to main content

 A little bit of effort goes a long way

-We can't say these hikes are easy, but they will take you to some pretty amazing places.
-Get you up close and personal with one of the most picturesque waterfalls in the Adirondacks at Beaver Meadow Falls, or hike to Whiteface Landing and go swimming in Lake Placid, then contemplate whether you're up for the steep ascent of Whiteface Mountain, New York's fifth highest peak.
-If Whiteface seems like a bit much, try Hurricane Mountain
+We can't say these hikes are easy, but they will take you to some truly spectacular summer destinations.
+Get up close and personal with one of the most picturesque waterfalls in the Adirondacks at Beaver Meadow Falls, where the rush of water is framed by lush greenery.
+Or hike to Whiteface Landing, where you can take a refreshing swim in the clear waters of Lake Placid, and then decide if you're up for the steep ascent of Whiteface Mountain, New York’s fifth highest peak, with expansive summer views.
+If Whiteface seems like a bit much, try Hurricane Mountain, where the summer vistas are just as stunning.

-If 2 to 4 hours is stretching it, try some easier 1 to 2 hour hikes, or check out our 4 to 8 hour hikes if you want something more challenging.
+If 2 to 4 hours feels like a stretch, try some easier 1 to 2 hour hikes, or check out our 4 to 8 hour hikes if you're seeking a more challenging summer adventure!

 • Sign in at the trail head